aws-samples/amazon-sagemaker-mlflow-fargate/README.md

 * This [Github repository](https://github.com/aws-samples/amazon-sagemaker-mlflow-fargate) cloned into your environment to follow the steps

 ### Deploying the stack
-You can view the CDK stack details in ```app.py```.
+You can view the CDK stack details in [app.py](https://github.com/aws-samples/amazon-sagemaker-mlflow-fargate/blob/main/app.py).
-Execute the following commands to install CDK to make sure you have the right dependencies:
+Execute the following commands to install CDK and make sure you have the right dependencies:

 ```
 python3 -m venv .venv